ExpressionEngine/ExpressionEngine-User-Guide/docs/development/extensions.md

 Within ExpressionEngine are what is known as "hooks"; little snippets of code in over 100 strategic places that allow the calling of third-party scripts that can rewrite and modify the inner workings of the program.
 By hooking into the core, you can do things like modify an entire Control Panel page, add/remove functionality, and modify the appearance of certain page elements.
 Hooks enable third party developers to modify aspects of ExpressionEngine without hacking the core.

+NOTE:Before adding an extension hook to your add-on, you need to already have an add-on in place.
+See [Building An Add-On: Getting Started](development/addon-development-overview.md#getting-started) for how to generate the starter files for your add-on.

 ## Creating Our Extension Files

 We can give our add-on the ability to hook into the core of ExpressionEngine by using the CLI: